Faculty Learning Communities

 Teaching Innovation Studios

 During Academic Year 2015-2016, a group of junior faculty expressed interest in forming a community of practice with colleagues to support each other in learning and applying innovative pedagogy.
 They partnered with Instructional Consultant Chris Odato to hold a series of Teaching Innovation Studios.
 These are opportunities for faculty to join in-depth exchanges of ideas around a selected topic related to college teaching, with a focus on participants sharing their strategies (e.g. successes and challenges) and engaging in discussion with their colleagues about ideas, questions, and recommendations.
-Sample past topics were student empowerment and learner-centered teaching, active learning strategies, enhancing student participation in class, self- and peer assessment, and alternative approaches to final assessments.
-Two Teaching Innovation Studios will occur in the Spring 2017 semester on the topics of structuring successful group work and facilitating successful group dynamics.
+Sample past topics were student empowerment and learner-centered teaching, active learning strategies, enhancing student participation in class, self- and peer assessment, alternative approaches to final assessments, and structuring successful group work.
+Two Teaching Innovation Studios will occur in the Fall 2017 semester.
+Visit this site for descriptions and resources from past studios.

 Teaching and Learning Book Club

 During Academic Year 2015-2016, a few faculty from different disciplines along with Instructional Consultant Chris Odato recognized the need for a book club that would help them learn from recently published books about college teaching and larger issues in higher education.
 They formed the Teaching and Learning Book Club to engage in cross-disciplinary discussions once a month and apply what they learn to their individual courses, with the potential to initiate broader implementation across their departments and campus.
-Books read in the past include Cheating Lessons: Learning from Academic Dishonesty by James M. Lang (Harvard University Press, 2013) and How Learning Works: 7 Research-Based Principles for Smart Teaching by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, & Marie K. Norman (Jossey-Bass, 2010).
-The book selected for the Fall 2016 semester is Make it Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel (Belknap Press, 2014).
+Books read in the past include Cheating Lessons: Learning from Academic Dishonesty by James M. Lang (Harvard University Press, 2013), How Learning Works: 7 Research-Based Principles for Smart Teaching by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, & Marie K. Norman (Jossey-Bass, 2010), Make it Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel (Belknap Press, 2014), and The First Generation Student Experience by Jeff Davis (Stylus, 2010).

 Teaching Writing and Thinking Learning Community